John Simon, 1st Viscount Simon: Foreign Secretary

+However, it is true that in January 1932 Simon rejected an offer by the American Secretary of State Henry L. Stimson calling for a joint Anglo-American declaration stating that they would never establish diplomatic relations with the sham state of Manchukuo, which was viewed in Japan as a pro-Japanese gesture that reflected a quiet sympathy for Japan's actions.
+Japanese diplomats and generals believed that Britain could be persuaded to accept Manchukuo in exchange for a promise that Japan would support Britain in upholding its extraterritorial rights in China, and that there was no prospect of any British action against Japan as long as Simon remained Foreign Secretary.
+Japanese diplomats viewed Labour and the Liberals as the "anti-Japanese" parties committed to the League of Nations while the Conservatives were viewed as the "pro-Japanese" imperialist party committed to realpolitik in upholding the British empire in Asia.
+Though Simon was a Liberal, he was felt in Japan to be closer to the Conservatives in his views.
+The repeated demands by the Chinese for the abolition of all the extraterritorial rights in China held by foreign powers gained via the so-called "unequal treaties" in the 19th century was felt in Japan to be the basis of a common Anglo-Japanese front against China that would ultimately lead to Britain recognising Manchukuo.

 At the same time, Adolf Hitler was coming to power in Germany in January 1933.
 Hitler immediately withdrew Germany from the League of Nations and announced a programme of rearmament, initially to give Germany armed forces commensurate with France and other powers.
 Simon did not foresee the sheer scale of Hitler's ambitions, but Dutton pointed out, the same was then true for many others.

 Simon's term of office also saw the failure of the World Disarmament Conference (1932-1934).
 His contribution was not entirely in vain since he proposed qualitative (seeking to limit or ban certain types of weapon), rather than quantitative (simple numbers of weapons), disarmament.

 Simon does not appear to have been considered for the post of Chancellor of Oxford University in succession to Viscount Grey in 1933 since Simon was then at the depth of his unpopularity as Foreign Secretary.
 Lord Irwin was elected, and since he lived until 1959, the job did not fall vacant again in Simon's lifetime.